Transactions with Memory-Optimized Tables

 - The validation phase begins by assigning the end time, thereby marking the transaction as logically complete.
-This makes all changes of the transaction visible to other transactions, which will take a dependency on this transaction, and will not be allowed to commit until this transaction has successfully committed.
-In addition, transactions which hold such dependencies are not allowed to return result sets to the client to ensure the client only sees data that has been successfully committed to the database.
+This completion makes all changes of the transaction visible to other transactions which take a dependency on this transaction.
+The dependent transactions are not allowed to commit until this transaction has successfully committed.
+In addition, transactions which hold such dependencies are not allowed to return result sets to the client, to ensure the client only sees data that has been successfully committed to the database.

 - This phase comprises the repeatable read and serializable validation.
-For repeatable read validation it checks whether any of the rows read by the transaction has since been updated.
+For repeatable read validation, it checks whether any of the rows read by the transaction has since been updated.
 For serializable validation it checks whether any row has been inserted into any data range scanned by this transaction.
-Note that, per the table in Isolation Levels and Conflicts, both repeatable read and serializable validation can happen when using snapshot isolation, to validate consistency of unique and foreign key constraints.
+Per the table in Isolation Levels and Conflicts, both repeatable read and serializable validation can happen when using snapshot isolation, to validate consistency of unique and foreign key constraints.

 Commit Processing: Phase 3 (of 3)